Hamu111268/ORA_final_project/README.md

 ## Problem Definition

-* Objective：Minimize the average duration of all episodes.
+* Objective：Minimize the waiting time of every passenger.

-    - One duration is one step forward for all taxis on the map that have paired passengers.
-    - An episode is completed when all passengers have been sent to their respective destinations.

 * Setting up a map existing multiple taxis and passengers, which is called a grid map.